RockefellerArchiveCenter/fornax/README.md

 - All bags will have a unique name, and that name will be reflected in the `machine_file_name` field of JSON responses available from Aurora's `transfers` endpoint.
 - SIPs will be created from a POST request to the `sips` endpoint.
 - All bags will be moved to the `UPLOAD_DIR` defined in `fornax/settings.py` by some means (FTP, rsync, HTTP).
 Fornax doesn't care how or when they get there, it will just handle them when they arrive.
-- For an example of the data Fornax expects from Aurora (both bags and JSON), see the `fixtures/` directory.
+- For an example of the data Fornax expects to receive (both bags and JSON), see the `fixtures/` directory.

 ### Routes